AequilibraE/aequilibrae/docs/source/support.rst

 Paid support for AequilibraE is offered by Outer Loop Consulting, an Australia-based consulting company, with support available in English, Portuguese, German & Spanish.

-All support is offered in prepaid packages of a minimum of 10h of consulting by phone, email or Microsoft Teams at a fixed rate of USD 150/h.
+All support is offered in prepaid packages of a minimum of 10h of consulting by phone, e-mail or Microsoft Teams at a fixed rate of USD 150/h.

 To acquire a paid support package for AequilibraE, please e-mail aequilibrae@outerloop.io